 b.
 Enter a Name that clearly indicates the purpose of the attribute.
 It should indicate whether the SAML attribute value contains user group, authenticator, or organization.
 For example, if the attribute value contains user groups the name could be User Groups.

-b.
-You can further filter and parse the attributes by appending the following actions to it:
+can further filter and parse the attributes by appending the following

 Example: